phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 ```

 This returns a ``DataFrame`` that is backed by PyArrow arrays. pandas isn't optimized everywhere
 yet, so this can give you a slowdown in follow-up operations.
-It might be worthwile, if
+It might be worth it if
 the workload is particularly I/O heavy.
 Let's look at a direct comparison:

 ![](./../images/arrow_backend/pandas_read_csv_performance.svg)